Recognizing Animals in Photos: Building an AI Model for Object Recognition

-Our model for recognizing specific animals in images is a neural network consisting of multiple layers, and the initial layers are already good at understanding the world in general.
-So instead of “re-inventing the wheel,” we only need to train the final layers.
+Our model for recognizing specific animals in images is a neural network consisting of multiple layers.
+The initial layers are already good at understanding the world in general, so we only need to train the final layers instead of “re-inventing the wheel”.

-Visual recognition is powerful for many industries besides wildlife stewardship, including retail, defense, insurance (claims verification), and manufacturing (quality control).
+Visual recognition can be a powerful tool in many industries besides wildlife stewardship, including retail, defense, insurance (claims verification), and manufacturing (quality control).
 Well-trained modern deep neural networks can give us very accurate results for a wide range of problems.

-In our case, we gathered images for three classes: “koala”, “kangaroo” and “other” (images of Australia wilderness without any koalas or kangaroos).
+In our case, we gathered images for three classes: “koala”, “kangaroo” and “other” (images of Australian wilderness without any koalas or kangaroos).
 20% of the images were set aside as a validation set.

 The model is a convolutional neural network (CNN).
 CNNs excel at visual recognition.
-Specifically, we used a ResNet architecture, originally developed by a Cornell University/Microsoft team, which is state-of-the-art architecture for visual tasks.
+Specifically, we used a ResNet architecture, originally developed by a Cornell University/Microsoft team, which is a state-of-the-art architecture for visual tasks.
 Behind its exceptional accuracy is the idea to skip network layers during training, which helps eliminate much of the vanishing gradients problem, ultimately yielding a lower training error.
-It’s fascinating that actually the human brain does something similar.
+It is fascinating that actually, the human brain does something similar.

 For the deep learning framework, we used PyTorch.
-We find it more convenient than Tensorflow for several reasons.
-What I’d like to highlight here is that PyTorch provides an official set of pre-trained models that can be used in various visual problems.
+We find it more convenient than Tensorflow for several reasons including the fact that PyTorch provides an official set of pre-trained models that can be used in various visual problems.

 Instead of training the model from scratch, we used a version of ResNet pre-trained on the ImageNet dataset.
 ImageNet is a dataset of over 15 million annotated images created for the Large Scale Visual Recognition Challenge (ILSVRC).

 We started by training the last 2 layers, which gave a 1,98% error.
-To get this even lower, we then trained a bit more on all the layers, which got the error rate down to 1,58%.
-Naturally, for a production model we would do more fine tuning and data augmentation.
+To achieve an even lower score, we trained all the layers, which got the error rate down to 1,58%.
+Naturally, for a production model, we would do more fine-tuning and data augmentation.
 We would also need to gather a more realistic dataset.
 That being said, this model already proves what solution can be achieved.

-Once the model has been taught to spot, in this case, kangaroos and koalas, the results can be made accessible in a variety of ways — API, Shiny or a Python web application.
-We believe it is crucial to have a usable interface for a model.
-We want to expose the findings of our neural network to the people that need the information and may even need to see how the model arrived at a given conclusion.
-The step in which the network interacts with the human is just as important as the artificial intelligence piece.
+Once the model has been taught to spot, in this case, kangaroos and koalas, the results can be made accessible in a variety of ways — an API, a Shiny, or a Python web application.
+We believe it is crucial to have a usable interface for a model so that the findings of our neural network can be made available and easily accessible to users who may also wish to see how the model arrived at a given conclusion.
+The user interface, which enables interaction between the human and the neural network is just as important as the actual artificial intelligence part.

-In the case of the project with Wild Detect, we’re building a device that will eventually live in the wilderness, a ranch, and/or a nature preserve, so it will be a standalone service running on the device that can be regularly queried as new images come in from the camera.
+In the case of the Wild Detect project, we were contributing to building a standalone device that would eventually be installed in the wilderness, on a ranch, and/or a nature preserve and that can be regularly queried as new images come in from the inbuilt camera.

-We’re experts in building analytical web apps, so for the POC I couldn’t do anything less than to build an app where you can play with the model.
-Here’s what it looks like.
+We are experts in building analytical web apps, so for the POC, I built an app that allows for playing around with the model.
+Here is what it looks like:

-AI can be very accurate in recognizing objects, animals and people in images.
+AI can be very accurate in recognizing objects, animals, and people in images.
 Using transfer learning makes business applications even more feasible, and allows us to work with smaller datasets, which are often all we have.
-Accuracy and effort to build a model matters.
-It matters to a non-profit organization that is counting the few remaining koalas left on the planet, and it matters to a company counting inventory on its shelves.
-It matters to Wild Detect, for whom we made a successful Proof of Concept, and we’re excited to journey with them further.
+Accuracy and effort to build a model matter.
+It matters to a non-profit organization that is counting the few remaining koalas left on the planet, and it matters to a company counting inventory in its warehouse.
+It matters to Wild Detect, for whom we made a successful Proof of Concept, and we are excited to journey with them further.

-Organizations that manage large facilities, inventories, and lands can all benefit from accurate visual recognition of objects.
-You can find other Appsilon articles about object detection here.
+Organizations that manage large facilities, inventories, and land can all benefit from accurate visual recognition of objects.
+See other Appsilon articles about object detection below.